microsoft/sqlworkshops/sql2019workshop/sql2019wks/07_SQLOnKubernetes.md

 This activity will walk you the concepts and scenarios for how Kubernetes provides basic high availability for a SQL Server instance.
 You will see how the LoadBalancer can be used to consistently connect to SQL Server even if the Private IP address of the pod changes.
 You will also observe the system databases all remain intact even if the SQL Server container is restarted because these databases are stored on a Persistent Volume Claim (PVC).

->**NOTE**: *If at anytime during the Activities of this Module you need to "start over" you must gob back and do all the steps in the Activity for 7.0 in this Module.*
+>**NOTE**: *If at anytime during the Activities of this Module you need to "start over" you must go back and do all the steps in the Activity for 7.0 in this Module.*

 <h3><img style="margin: 0px 15px 15px 0px;" src="https://github.com/microsoft/sqlworkshops/blob/master/graphics/checkmark.png?raw=true"><b><a name="actvitysteps7.1">Activity Steps</a></b></h3>